-All charters must submit a signed Transmittal Form with the Application for Charter Renewal.
+The education corporation must submit a signed Transmittal Form with the Application for Charter Renewal.
+The education corporation should submit one transmittal form with each charter under renewal consideration listed on the form.

 The Institute accepts digital and handwritten signatures from the board chair.
 If a handwritten signature is used, applicants should include a scanned copy of the signed form with the application, and ensure the Institute receives the paper copy of the Transmittal Form, bearing the original signature, by the application deadline.
 Include brief biography sketches of each board member in the Transmittal Form.
-Also include the school leader history for the entirety of the charter's existence.
-Be specific with titles to indicate the program level for each school leader (e.g., MS principal, ES director, etc.).
+Also include the school leader history for the entirety of the charter's existence, in each form.
+Be specific in titles to indicate the program level for each school leader (e.g., MS principal; ES director, etc.).
 The Transmittal Form is available on the Institute's website.